Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 # LLMs are bad at returning code in JSON

-Current LLMs have support for returning properly formatted JSON, making it easier for clients to reliably parse complex responses.
-It therefore seems attractive for
-AI coding applications ask LLMs to return code in structured JSON replies.
+AI coding applications should avoid asking LLMs to return code as part of a structured JSON response.
-Unfortunately,
-LLMs write worse code when asked to wrap it in JSON, harming their ability to correctly solve coding tasks.
+Even though many current LLMs have special support for returning JSON, it causes LLMs to write worse code and harms their ability to correctly solve coding tasks.
 On a variant of the aider code editing benchmark, asking for JSON-wrapped code